 Try our Community Design™ process to get clear on what you need.
 Then start!

 The idea you start with might not be the thing you end up with.
-Give yourself permission to adapt and grow as you evolve in your journey to becoming a master creator.
+Give yourself permission to adapt and grow as you evolve on your journey to becoming a master creator.
 It’s okay.
-Learn by doing, lean in to what works, and step away from what doesn’t.
+Learn by doing, lean into what works, and step away from what doesn’t.

 It’s all part of the journey.
 Get started and adapt as you grow.